 The mining and manufacturing process

 Smartphones are often made with materials such as precious metals (including silver and gold) and minerals (including copper, lithium and cobalt).
-In fact, they can use up to 70 elements of chemicals (around 80% of the periodic table).
-The most common metals are iron, aluminium and copper, but other materials such as silicone and plastic make up the majority of the composition of these devices.
+The most common metals used are iron, aluminium and copper, and silicone and plastic account for about half the make-up of these devices.

-Many of these materials are mined in locations across the world, including South America and Australia.
+Many of these materials are mined in locations like South America and Australia.
 Mining can have a negative impact on ecosystems in a number of ways:

-• Spills of byproducts can contaminate the soil, water and air, which has the knock-on effect of impacting human and animal health
+Spills of byproducts can contaminate the soil, water and air, which can impact human and animal health

-• It often leads to deforestation, which in turn releases the carbon dioxide the trees had captured
+Mining often leads to deforestation, which in turn releases the carbon dioxide captured by trees

-• It is usually powered by fossil fuels, making it carbon intensive
+Mining is usually powered by fossil fuels, making it carbon intensive.

-Perhaps unsurprisingly, it’s thought that between 85% and 95% of a smartphone’s carbon footprint is from the production phase, rather than the ownership phase.
-Every component has its own carbon emissions before the device is even fully built.
-That being said, it’s still worth looking at the carbon footprint of smartphone use.
+It’s thought that between 85% and 95% of a smartphone’s carbon footprint comes from the production phase, with every component producing its own carbon emissions before the device is even fully built.
+But use and ownership of smartphones has a carbon footprint too.

 The carbon footprint of smartphone use

-Research suggests the annual carbon emissions from using a smartphone range from 63kg (for one hour of use per day over the year) to 90kg (for 10 hours of use per day over the year).
+Research into the annual carbon emissions from using a smartphone estimates that an hour’s use a day for a year produces an average of 63kg of C02 emissions, rising to 90kg for 10 hours of use per day for a year.

-A report by Reboxed notes that many of these emissions come from elements we might not automatically think of, such as running servers, running air conditioning for the servers, and running broadband networks.
-They also estimate that a one-minute call between two mobile phones produces between 50 and 60g of carbon.
+A report by Reboxed notes that many of these emissions come from aspects of the infrastructure that smartphones rely on, such as running servers, air conditioning for the servers and broadband networks.
+It’s also estimated that a one-minute call between two mobile phones produces between 50 and 60g of carbon.

-These are smaller figures than the ones we’ve seen so far, but quickly add up when you remember 4.3 billion people use a smartphone.
-Most people will use them for far longer than one minute, too.
-A 2024 survey found:
+These figures quickly add up when you remember 4.3 billion people use a smartphone.
+Most people will use them for far longer than a minute, too – a 2024 survey of how Brits use their smartphones found:

 How the smartphone industry is changing